rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 This concept of thinking is different than imagination and dreams.
 With imagination we are putting images one after the other, creating a cinema effect inside our head.
 With thinking, we are concatenating one sound after the other with our known language.

-If we have no clue about the sounds and meaning of the Mandarin language for example, its quiet impossible to think in Mandarin, right?
+If we have no clue about the sounds and meanings of the Mandarin language for example, its quiet impossible to think in Mandarin, right?

 Also, we learn a language over time.
 It is slow and progressive, sound by sound, meaning by meaning.